libmir/dcv/examples/tracking/klt/README.md

 ## Example description

  In this example, [Kanade-Lucas-Tomasi](https://en.wikipedia.org/wiki/Kanade%E2%80%93Lucas%E2%80%93Tomasi_feature_tracker) tracker is implemented to demonstrate feature tracking with [Lucas-Kanade](https://en.wikipedia.org/wiki/Lucas%E2%80%93Kanade_method) optical flow method.
+ KLT is very popular technique used to help solve various tasks such as [match moving](https://en.wikipedia.org/wiki/Match_moving).
  Similar to Horn-Schunck method, Lucas-Kanade is used to estimate field displacement of two adjacent frames in the video, only here the displacement is estimated locally, around a distinct feature point in the frame.